Cherry Crumble No-Bake Energy Bars

-Whether you’re packing snacks for a road trip, a dish for a potluck party, or just bringing a meal to a friend in need, this week #SundaySupper has a menu of Food That Travels.
-For me, this summer is all about keeping my boys from getting “hangry” on the road as we drive to the pool, the beach, to my mom’s for the weekend, and yes, even as far as Disney World, so I need plenty of stuff to munch on.
-One of my kids favorite healthy snacks on-the-go is any kind of bars, balls, and bites, like these Cherry Crumble No Bake Energy Bars.
+Whether you’re packing healthy no-bake snacks for a road trip, a dish for a potluck party, or just bringing a meal to a friend in need, this week #SundaySupper has a menu of Food That Travels.
+For me, this summer is all about keeping my boys from getting “hangry” on the road as we drive to the pool, the beach, to my mom’s for the weekend, and yes, even as far as Disney World, so I need plenty of stuff for them to munch on.
+One of my kids favorite healthy snacks on-the-go are any kind of bars, balls, and bites, like these Cherry Crumble No-Bake Energy Bars.

 Join the #SundaySupper conversation on twitter on Sunday!
 We tweet throughout the day and share recipes from all over the world.
 Our weekly chat starts at 7:00 pm ET.
 Follow the #SundaySupper hashtag and remember to include it in your tweets to join in the chat.